 If a blood sample is collected, you do

 not need to do anything before you have this test.

 If a urine test

 is done, the first urine of the day is generally the best to use because it has

 the highest level of hCG.
 A urine sample collected at least 4 hours after

-the last urination will also have high amounts of hCG.
+you last urinated will also have high amounts of hCG.

 Human chorionic gonadotropin (hCG) may

 be measured in a sample of blood or urine.